Multi-objective Optimization in CPU Design Space Exploration: Attention is All You Need: Experimental Setup

 where $n$ is the number of predicted design points, $y_i$ is the prediction objective value, i.e., IPC, power, or area in corresponding models, and $y_{i}^{real}$ is the real value; MAPE expresses the prediction error as a percentage of the actual values.
 A lower MAPE indicates better accuracy.

 The PHV metric assesses the quality of the Pareto optimal set by quantifying the volume of the objective space dominated by non-dominated solutions.
 The PHV can be formulated as:

 Where $\mathbb{1}(·)$ is the indicator function, which outputs one if its argument is true and zero otherwise, specifically, if $x$ is the newly discovered design that is not dominated by other design points, then the PHV increases.
-An example is illustrated in Fig.\ref{fig:PHV_expend}.
+See Fig.~\ref{fig:PHV_expend} for an example.